1. When should you plant Encore Azaleas?

 10. What is the mature Encore Azalea size?

 Encore varieties can grow to between 2.5 and 5.5 feet.
-The brochure lists all 24 of our spectacular Encore varieties and their mature heights (or check out this info on our website: www.encoreazalea.com).
+View Encore Azaleas by Size to see the mature sizes for all 31 varieties.
 Since plants don’t ever stop growing, the “mature size” listed in the Encore Azalea literature is not a maximum height, but a size that is easily maintainable through yearly pruning.
-We suggest cleaning out old leaves to allow new foliage to flush out and using hand trimmers to prune off any leggy branches.
+We suggest cleaning out old leaves to allow foliage to flush out and using hand trimmers to prune off any tall shoots back inside the body of the plant.
 For overall shaping, we have found that trimming immediately after the spring bloom cycle is the best time.
 Pruning immediately after the spring bloom will limit disruption of future bloom cycles.
 Pruning later in the year will remove the buds that have set for the next bloom cycle.

 11. What is the growth rate of Encore Azaleas?